ericdscott/ClojureCookbook/ToManageSourceFiles.md

     - [Use reader conditionals] to break out special cases between the two platforms.
       - eg: `(def cljc-error #?(:clj Exception :cljs js/Error))`

+Note that while the name of the namespace is my-project.core the name of the file is my_project.core, reflecting Java's syntax for naming classpaths.

 [verified group names]:https://github.com/clojars/clojars-web/wiki/Verified-Group-Names
 [Developing your code]:./ToDevelopYourCode.md